 As state guidelines change, continual program revisions may occur.
 Teacher education programs are developed in response to the Texas Higher Education Coordinating Board and State Board for Educator Certification (SBEC) regulations and guidelines.
 Thus, course requirements and sequencing are subject to change.
 All students pursuing teacher certification plans must understand that the advising staff will make every effort to communicate program changes as they occur, but it is the responsibility of each student to stay apprised of any changes that may affect degree plans.
 Thus constant monitoring of plans is necessary, and students are urged to visit regularly with an academic advisor and to check the SBEC website for teacher certification changes (www.sbec.state.tx.us).
-Honor Society Kappa Delta Pi Student Organizations Urban Educators' Literacy Society Requirements for All Undergraduate Degrees The degree programs in Urban Education require a minimum of 125-128 semester credit hours (SCH).
-For degree completion, at least the last 30 SCH, representing the professional development and fieldbased courses, must be earned through instruction offered by the University of Houston-Downtown.
-Formal admission to Teacher Education requires the following: - A minimum 2.5 overall grade point average - 30 semester credit hours (SCH) of course work - Obtain passing scores on all three sections of the THEA exam (no exemptions) - Be in good standing - Complete all developmental courses, if required - Successful completion of ENG 1301 and 1302 - Successful completion of MATH 1301 (or above) - Declare major in Academic Advising - Formal application to the program The University Core and foreign language instruction must be chosen as part of these degrees.
+Honor Society Kappa Delta Pi Student Organizations Urban Educators' Literacy Society The Association of Supervision and Curriculum Development Bilingual Education Student Organization Requirements for All Undergraduate Degrees The degree programs in Urban Education require a minimum of 124-126 semester credit hours (SCH).
+For degree completion, at least the last 30 SCH, representing the professional development and field-based courses, must be earned through instruction offered by the University of Houston-Downtown.
+Formal admission to Teacher Education requires the following: - A minimum 2.5 overall grade point average - 30 semester credit hours (SCH) of course work - Obtain passing scores on all three sections of the THEA exam (no exemptions) - Be in good standing - Complete all developmental courses, if required - Successful completion of ENG 1301 and 1302 - Successful completion of MATH 1301 (or above) - Declaration of major in Academic Advising - Formal application to the program The University Core and foreign language instruction must be chosen as part of these degrees.
 Graduation requires successful completion of all course work including three interdisciplinary blocks and field work.
-In addition, certification requires acceptable scores on state-mandated certification examinations Bachelor of Arts Major in Interdisciplinary Studies Students seeking a Bachelor of Arts with a major in Interdisciplinary Studies will select from among five certification programs: - · Early Childhood-Fourth Grade Elementary Generalist - · Early Childhood-Fourth Grade Bilingual Generalist - · Fourth-Eighth Grade Elementary Generalist - · Fourth-Eighth Grade Bilingual Generalist (check with Department of Urban Education for availability of programs) - Fourth-Eighth Grade Language Arts/Social Studies Specialist (check with Department of Urban Education for availability of programs) Early Childhood-Fourth Grade Elementary Generalist (128 SCH) Common Core Requirements See listing under Common Core Requirements in this Catalog.
-Preparatory Requirements and Non-Field-Based Courses for the Educational Component (Interdisciplinary Blocks I, II, and III) These courses are requirements for the degree and are in addition to the core curriculum.
-These courses fulfill the Preparatory Requirements and include other courses that are not field-based for students in the Early Childhood-Fourth Grade Elementary Generalist certification program.
-ECH 2312 The Young Child (should be first ECH course taken) ECH 2311 Early Childhood Classroom ECH 2313 Early Childhood Learning Environment READ 3305 Foundations of Literacy READ 3306 Language and Literacy Development (Prerequisites: READ 3305, admission to Teacher Education) MATH 3321 Math Concepts I (Prerequisites: MATH 1301 or MATH 1310, admission to Teacher Education) MATH 3322 Math Concepts II (Prerequisites: MATH 1301 or MATH 1310, admission to Teacher Education) SOSE 3306 Culture of Urban Schools SOSE 3320 Assessment and Evaluation of Children ETC 3301 Educational Technology (Prerequisites: CS 1305 or CIS 1301, or demonstrated competencies) PED 3301 Introduction to Special Populations (Prerequisite: SOSE 3306) Academic Major and Non-Field-Based Courses These courses are preliminary requirements for the degree and are in addition to the core curriculum.
-These courses fulfill the Academic Major requirements and include other courses that are not field-based for students in the Early Childhood-Fourth Grade Elementary Generalist certification program.
-READ 3307 Language Arts Instruction (Prerequisite: READ 3305, admission to Teacher Education) PED 3304 Aesthetic and Physical Development of Children NS 3310 Physical Science Studies (Prerequisite: admission to Teacher NS 3312 Life Science Studies (Prerequisite: admission to Teacher Education) Social/Behavioral Sciences (any of the following): ECO 1301 GEOG 1302 HIST 2303 (Prerequisite: Enrollment in or completion of ENG 1301) HIST 2309 (Prerequisite: Enrollment in or completion of ENG 1301) POLS 3309 (Prerequisite: POLS 2303, POLS 2304 and junior stand- SOC 3304 (Prerequisite: SOC 1303 and junior standing) SPAN 1401, 1402, or CLEP Test (0-8 SCH depending upon place- English (either of the following):
+In addition, certification requires acceptable scores on state-mandated certification examinations.
+Bachelor of Arts Major in Interdisciplinary Studies Students seeking a Bachelor of Arts with a major in Interdisciplinary Studies will select from among five certification programs: - · Early Childhood-Sixth Grade Elementary Generalist - · Early Childhood-Sixth Grade Bilingual Generalist - · Fourth-Eighth Grade Elementary Generalist - · Fourth-Eighth Grade Bilingual Generalist (check with Department of Urban Education for availability of programs) - Fourth-Eighth Grade Language Arts/Social Studies Specialist (check with Department of Urban Education for availability of programs) Early Childhood-Sixth Grade Elementary Generalist (124 SCH) Common Core Requirements (42 hours) See listing under Common Core Requirements in this Catalog.
+Preparatory Requirements and Non-Field-Based Courses for the Educational Component (27 hours, Interdisciplinary Blocks I, II, These courses are requirements for the degree and are in addition to the core curriculum.
+These courses fulfill the Preparatory Requirements and include other courses that are not field-based for students in the Early Childhood-Sixth Grade Elementary Generalist certification program.
+ECH 2311 Early Childhood Classroom ECH 2312 The Young Child ECH 2313 Early Childhood Learning Environment ETC 3301 Educational Technology (prerequisite: CS 1305, or CIS 1301, or demonstrated competency) READ 3305 Foundations of Literacy READ 3306 Language and Literacy Development (prerequisites: READ 3305, admission to Teacher Education) SOSE 3306 Culture of Urban Schools (prerequisite: Introductory course in the social sciences) SOSE 3320 Assessment and Evaluation of Children PED 3301 Introduction to Special Populations (prerequisite: SOSE 3306) Academic Major and Non-Field-Based Courses for the Educational Component (28 hours) These courses are preliminary requirements for the degree and are in addition to the core curriculum.
+These courses fulfill the Academic Major requirements and include other courses that are not field-based for students in the Early Childhood-Sixth Grade Elementary Generalist certification program.